 On the Activity Analysis report, you will see “N/A” for the score on Quill Reading for Evidence activities.

-Click on a student’s name to view their responses to each sentence stem and what feedback they received.
+Click on a student’s name to view their responses to each sentence stem and the feedback they received.

 Note: The bolded words you see on the Activity Analysis are different than what the student sees on a Quill Reading for Evidence activity.
 On the Activity Analysis, the bolded words show you the edits that students made.
 On a Reading for Evidence activity, students will see bolded words where they need to make a revision, such as a spelling or grammatical error.